 Middle School students have opportunities to engage more deeply in their study of languages and cultures through the World Language travel programs.
 Each spring break, Middle School students who are studying French can visit Montréal and Québec City, while Spanish-language learners can travel to Puerto Rico.
 They have opportunities to connect with people from different cultures, experience the cultures and countries that they study in class, and step outside of their comfort zones.
 These encounters serve to activate their passion for their language of study and prepare them for a more rigorous form of study in Upper School.

 Packer is a partner of the Ndonyo Wasin Primary School in the Samburu region of Kenya.
 Every summer, as a part of an in-house professional development program on building global competence as an educator, several Packer teachers travel to Ndonyo Wasin to collaborate with the school's faculty and facilitate exchange between Packer students and NWPS students.
 Please see the description for this global partnership program in Global Learning.

-In our signature International Symposium program, every 10th Grade student travels abroad to Greece or Peru at no additional cost.
+In our signature International Symposium program, every 11th Grade student travels abroad at no additional cost.